Ouphix/synchro-psychotherapies/steps2.md

 ##### Cannabis addiction

-Cannabis dependence is defined by DMS V (Diagnostic and Statistical Manual of Mental Disorders) by:
+Cannabis dependence is defined by DMS V  (Diagnostic and Statistical Manual of Mental Disorders, (American Psychiatric Association, 2013) by:
 "A. A problematic pattern of cannabis use leading to clinically significant impairment or distress, as manifested by at least two of the following, occurring within a 12-month period:

 1. Cannabis is often taken in larger amounts or over a longer period than was intended.